thorlorick/theWhiteout/ramblings.md

 # April 2, 2026
 As if by some sort of cosmic joke (yes, I see the date!!) the whole system is broken.
 I don't think it's from the refactor, but rather from trying to jam a bunch of components together and then praying they will work...they didn't work!!!
 So, it's back to the drawing board, but with way better drawings!!
 I'm going to add a few more actions and really flesh out the urge and goal system to try to make the AI solid.
 There needs to some reflex interrupts, and I've even considering a full combat system to over-ride everything..but I'm not sure about that one.
 For now. we have to get the urge and actions working...then combat.
 Once more into the breach...

+# April 3, 2026
+We had a good session and completely reworked the urges and the goals to add some more variety.
+Not everything is wired up yet, but there is definitely better behaviour now.
+I have to fix vision, and combat is still a mess.
+At some point we have to dive deep into the animation player and start wiring in sounds and effects...no clue about that side of things yet.
+Get the AI build, get the starting room built, build out from there.
+That's the plan.